stadust/demonlist-guidelines/220_eligibility/400_frames.md

 However, players that can *prove the posession of a 360Hz monitor* are exempt from this guideline and may submit records with a framerate of up to 360FPS. **Only players that own the monitor may use 360FPS** due to significant Low Detail Modes that would be necessary for the majority of other players to run it.

+Players are allowed to **change their framerate** midway through an attempt as long as it continues to follow the set maximum framerate for the player.

 ## FPS Counters

 An FPS counter is optional in most cases, but the list team may request that any given player uses it if we are suspicious of a framerate that exceeds the set maximum.
 However, an FPS counter is **required** if a record: